 - If corrections are needed, return to the California Dream Act website and

 make the changes immediately.
 Keep in mind every time a correction is made, you must sign your application.

 Both the EdD and the DPT Program begin enrollment with the Summer term, which is considered to be part of the previous academic year.
 Financial aid may be available for your Summer term, but may require completion of a separate process – including completing a separate DREAM application (for the prior academic year – if one is not already on file at CSULB).

 Review the Information Guide for your program, which details the process, and required Applications, for students applying to the Ed.D. or DPT Programs.

 If you missed the Priority Filing Deadline (March 2), you will have missed the opportunity to be considered for CSULB Grant funds for the upcoming year.

 You may still wish to complete the DREAM Application, though, as some scholarships, or private loans may require you to complete the DREAM Application to be considered.

-You will have the opportunity to be considered for CSULB Institutional Grants next year – when you complete the FAFSA again (remember - you must complete a new DREAM Application for each academic year).
-The DREAM Application becomes available every October 1st and must be completed by the Priority Filing Deadline (March 2nd) in order for you to be considered for CSULB Grant funds.
+You will have the opportunity to be considered for CSULB Institutional Grants next year – you must complete a new DREAM Application for each academic year.
+The DREAM Application becomes available every October 1 and must be completed by the Priority Filing Deadline (March 2) in order for you to be considered for CSULB Grant funds.